-If it is something which requires urgent attention (dead line, key choices, etc) give each other 3 or 4 days between two discussions.
+If the issue you face requires urgent attention (dead line, key choices, etc) give each other 3 or 4 days between two discussions.

 You need them to refresh and come up with new ideas.

-By the way, these ideas have to be applied both ways.
+By the way, these ideas work for men and women both ways.
 Earlier, I took the example of a woman trying to reach her partner.

-Of course, this must be reversed and be applied to guys trying to reach their partner as well.
+Of course, roles can be shifted and be applied to guys trying to reach their partner as well.

 This “right timing skill” is a relationship savior.

-If you apply it wisely, it does radically shift the way you interact with your partner.
+If you use it wisely, it allows you to communicate effectively with your partner.